Rishap6/WebDev/README.md

 📌 Goal: To build a strong foundation in web development by practicing hands-on.

 👋 I'm open to feedback and collaboration!
-Made with patience and curiosity by [Your Name].
+Made with patience and curiosity by Rishikesh